Robert Kane

 From the Lakes of Minnesota to the Beaches of Southern California

-General practitioner and freelance attorney who provides exemplary consultation and representation for families and businesses in Minnesota (Eagan) and California (Orange.)
+General practitioner who personally provides exemplary consultation and representation for families and businesses in Minnesota (Eagan) and California (Orange.)

 Business attorney who provides superior legal leadership for established companies, as well as startup endeavors.
 Institutes policies and procedures to ensure compliance with municipal, state and federal laws and regulations.
 Clients include medical service providers, security firms, restaurants, local organizations (not for profit,) home improvement contractors, etc. I pride myself on understanding a business’ needs and responding promptly, efficiently and effectively.